mcombinatorics/theme-academic-cv/content/authors/admin/_index.md

 ## About Me

-Mojtaba's research focuses on automating experiments, strategic testing, and inspections in strategic business environments.
+My research focuses on automating experiments, strategic testing, and inspections in strategic business environments.
 His work aims to enhance decision-making processes and optimize operational efficiency through data-driven automation.